Sal Salis

 Press Room

-Sal Salis Ningaloo Reef is an exclusive beach safari camp nestled in the dunes of the Cape Range National Park near Exmouth in Western Australia.
+Where Australia’s outback meets the reef, Sal Salis Ningaloo Reef is an all-inclusive, eco-luxury tented camp nestled in the dunes of Cape Range National Park and just metres from UNESCO World Heritage-listed Ningaloo Reef.

-The camp is open from March through to November and has been designed to operate in tune with the fragile environment of the national park, with strict principles of minimal impact and sustainability.
+Sal Salis is open from March through to November and has been designed to operate in tune with the fragile environment of the National Park, with strict principles of minimal impact and sustainability.

 Fast Facts